KumiYAM/My-Portfolio2/README.md

 ## Description

-This is my first portfolio as a student of University of Texas Austin, bootcamp.
-(July 2021 to January 2022)
+This is my first portfolio as a student of University of Texas at Austin, Coding Bootcamp.
+(Graduated; January 2022)

 ## Table of Contents